PowerShellCrack/PSBulkIntuneRBACandTags/README.md

 # Bulk Intune RBAC Role and Tag creation script

-This script is written using Microsoft Graph api calls to creates and assign Azure AD groups and Tags to Intune RBAC Roles.
+This script is written using Microsoft Graph api calls to creates and assign Azure Entra groups and Tags to Intune RBAC Roles.

 ## Requirements